Adewale1010/all-system_engineering-devops/0x02-shell_redirections/README.md

 Script 2-hellofile displays the content of /etc/passwd Script 3-twofiles displays the content of /etc/passwd /etc/hosts
 Script 4-lastlines displays the last 10 lines of /etc/passwd
+Script 5-firstlines displays the first 10 lines of /etc/passwd